 Given the subtle sophistication the oniony leeks and fresh herbs lend this frittata, it’d be a shame to suggest changing anything about it, even one small thing.
-It’s an easy, elegant solution, something that’s appropriate any time of day, that satisfies all occasions, that unfailingly draws compliments, and that puts to lovely use whatever’s about to languish in that vegetable bin of yours should you not happen to have leeks or herbs.
+It’s an easy, elegant brunch or dinner solution, something that’s appropriate any time of day, that satisfies all occasions, that unfailingly draws compliments, and, actually puts to lovely use whatever’s about to languish in that vegetable bin of yours should you not happen to have leeks or herbs.
 It’s truly a handy little number to keep on hand for when you need something to eat on the cheap and easy.–David Leite

-- 4 cups (12 ounces) thinly sliced leeks, white and tender green parts only
+- 4 cups (12 oz) thinly sliced leeks, white and tender green parts only

 - Salt and freshly ground pepper